The power of a woman’s hunger.

 Step One

-Google the following three women and print out photographs of all of three:
+Google the following three women and print out photographs of all three:

 Alice Paul